Late yesterday night…

 [2179 — First Contact with the Akashic Library]

-A rogue expedition into a dormant satellite uncovers a mysterious quantum artefact.
-Dubbed the "Akashic Gateway," this relic allows users to enter layered narrative worlds through direct neural synchronisation.
-Early tests hint at infinite branching timelines and metaphysical phenomena.
+-A thought to be failed expedition into a dormant satellite uncovers a mysterious quantum artefact.
+Dubbed by the team as the "Akashic Gateway," this relic allows users to enter layered narrative realms through direct neural synchronisation.
+Early tests hint at infinite branching timelines and mysterious metaphysical phenomena.
+Click to access classified reports.

 [2185 — Launch of Warcraft Online: A Journey Through Stories]